An optimal extension theorem for 1-forms and the Lipman-Zariski conjecture: Introduction

-In particular, if $D = 0$ but $X$ is not klt (e.g.~if $X$ is a cone over an elliptic curve), then our $\tilde D = 0$ while the $\tilde D$ from Theorem \ref{thm:GKKP} is nonzero.
-In Section \ref{sec:Optimality}, we discuss why Theorem \ref{thm:Ext of 1-forms} in turn is optimal, both with respect to $\tilde D$ and with respect to the degree of the forms considered.
+We show that Theorem~\ref{thm:Ext of 1-forms} in turn is optimal, both with respect to the pole divisor $\wt D$ and with respect to the degree of the forms considered.
+To be more precise, concerning the first point we prove the following.